 All those new sights, sounds, and smells are enough to make your dog go crazy and barely able to contain their pure joy.
 Follow these tips for hiking with dogs for a happy and safe day on the trails with your new favorite hiking buddy.

 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Benefits of Hiking with Your Dog
+The Benefits of Hiking with Your Dog

 Research the Trail

-There are many dog friendly hiking trails, but there are also plenty that do not allow pets on the trail (many National Parks do not allow dogs on the hiking trails).
+Make sure your hiking plans include dog-friendly trails to avoid those that do not allow pets on the trail (many National Parks do not allow dogs on the hiking trails).
 Before you head out, make sure to check the trail rules and regulations on the trail website if there is one.

 Warning: if you reach a trail and find that dogs are not allowed, find another nearby trail.
 NEVER leave a dog locked in a car, even with the windows down.
 Vehicles can reach fatal temperatures very fast.

 Leash regulations also vary from trail to trail.
 Some require all dogs to be leashed, while others only allow dogs to be off-leash if under voice command.